twhiteaker/CFGeom/README.md

 ### Representation of WKT-style polygons using NetCDF3.

-In `Format Overview with timeSeries featureType`, above, the `polyLat`, `polyLon`, and polyIndex variables make up a collection of polygons stored in contiguous ragged array format.
+In `Format Overview with timeSeries featureType`, above, the `polyLat`, `polyLon`, and polyNodeCount variables make up a collection of polygons stored in contiguous ragged array format.
 The important details this new convention would require are the standard\_name "polygon x node" and "polygon y node" otherwise, the data structures all adopt from the existing CF contiguous or incomplete ragged array formats.
 A file holding only polygon information without the timeSeries featureType would look like:

 ```
 netcdf example {
 dimensions:
-    node ;
+    polyNodes ;
     polygons ;
 variables:
     int crs() ;
-    double polyLat(node) ;
+    double polyLat(polyNodes) ;
 				polyLat:standard_name = "polygon y node" ;
 				polyLat:grid_mapping = "crs"
-    double polyLon(node) ;
+    double polyLon(polyNodes) ;
 				polyLon:standard_name = "polygon x node" ;
 				polyLon:grid_mapping = "crs"
-    int polyIndex(polygons) ;
+    int polyNodeCount(polygons) ;
-				polyIndex:sample_dimension = "node" ;
+				polyNodeCount:sample_dimension = "polyNodes" ;

 // global attributes:
 				:Conventions = "CF-1.8" ;